Bug of the Month: Golden Stones

 Isonychia mayflies

 You may have noticed a rather large insect fluttering down the river during the months of September and October.
 These insects are mayflies from the family Isonychiidae (eye-son-nic-ee-uh-day) (known in the fly-fishing community as Mahogany Duns or Slate Drakes).
-Mayflies are unique in that they have two adult stages in their lifecycle while all other insects have one.
+Isonychiidae mayflies are one of the largest, if not the largest mayfly found in the Trinity River.

 Isonychiidae mayflies usually live an entire year in the river as nymphs before swimming to the edges of the river, crawling out of the river on a rock, and emerging into their sub-adult stage.
 As adults, they typically only live for a day or two as their only job is to mate, lay eggs, and then die.
 Isonychiidae mayflies are noted for their large size compared to other mayflies and for their unique swimming ability.
 They are very adept swimmers and use their swimming prowess to capture their prey.
 They also have fine hairs on their forelegs which trap algae and other detritus which they then consume.
 The nymphs are a very strange looking (compared to other mayflies) and are readily identifiable by their elongated shape and ‘racing-stripe’ down their backs.
 Looking closely, the hairs on their forelegs become readily apparent and they are very easy to identify for any aquatic entomologist.